9fans/drawterm/README.md

 To build on Windows, you need Mingw.
 See http://www.mingw.org.
 Edit Make.config to uncomment the Windows section and comment out the rest.
-Then run CONF=windows make.
+Then run CONF=win32 make.

 (You can download nmake from
 http://support.microsoft.com/default.aspx?scid=kb;en-us;Q132084